-- ✓ AHL (Athora Holding Limited), is a Bermuda-based holding company. - AI (Athora Ireland) is an Irish-based European reinsurance hub who provide capital optimisation and risk management solutions to European life insurers. - ARE (Athora Life Re Ltd), is a Bermuda-based reinsurance company offering to European life insurers solutions of capital optimization and risk management. - ASB (Athora Service Belgium), subsidiary of Athora Group in Belgium, it provides services for all the Athora Group entities. - AUK (Athora UK Service), subsidiary of Athora Group in the United Kingdom, it provides services for all the Athora Group entities. - AIS (Athora Ireland Service), Irish-based subsidiary of Athora Group, it provides services for all the Athora Group include Athora Belgium.
+- ✓ AHL (Athora Holding Limited), is a Bermuda-based holding company. - ✓ AI (Athora Ireland) is an Irish-based European reinsurance hub which provides capital optimisation and risk management solutions. - ✓ ARE (Athora Life Re Ltd), is a Bermuda-based reinsurance company offering to European life insurers solutions of capital optimization and risk management. - ✓ ASB (Athora Service Belgium), subsidiary of Athora Group in Belgium, it provides services for all the Athora Group entities. - ✓ AUK (Athora UK Service), subsidiary of Athora Group in the United Kingdom, it provides services for all the Athora Group entities. - ✓ AIS (Athora Ireland Service), Irish-based subsidiary of Athora Group, it provides services for all the Athora Group.